Jiwe-Studio/wallet-sdk-unity/README.md

 ![](https://lh3.googleusercontent.com/nxz3WieVAfGAm-ftFibi9yAX5AP_y1YgH94opxO2PMVmd9lPZXA2Z4e0hzFFs-e_M2ItXbKBdps6hxGuLJYbPMUtuzKNwf35Pi6RrYmZgfBMui_a0xA4lYyVF9JzK5SlPVLJvWnil-sys6R08kegwowMNMJnyM4va120DzuHz4GSqTM_GSZn3AtELQ)

-Integrating the JiweWallet SDK, the rewards and purchase method can be called anywhere in the game by integrating the functions below, please make sure you have the correct game wallet id and enough budget for each future transaction.
+Integrating the rewards and purchase functionality which can be called anywhere in the game by integrating the functions below, please make sure you have the correct game wallet id and enough budget for each future transaction.

 **a) The rewards and purchase functionality:**

-- Open your game build in your editor
-- Download JiweWallet SDK from developer.jiwe.io/unity(needs hosting)
-- Unzip and put the JiweWalletI script in the “JiweWallet” folder with the JiweAuth2 script
+- After downloading and importing the jiweOAuth2 and rewards scripts into your script folder

-_(This SDK details how to call the rewards and purchase functionality.)_

-**Adding Rewards:**

-You can call the reward functionality whenever you want to reward the player for an achievement or doing something desirable within the game.
+You can call the reward or purchase functionality whenever you want to reward or charge the player for an achievement or a loss within the game.

 The rewards function is called by using the following method within the game: